 Regardless of the interface being used to communicate with the L3GD20H, its VIN pin should be connected to a 2.5 V to 5.5 V source, and GND should be connected to 0 volts.
 (Alternatively, if you are using the gyro with a 3.3 V system, you can leave VIN disconnected and bypass the built-in regulator by connecting 3.3 V directly to VDD.)

 A minimum of two logic connections are necessary to use the L3GD20H in I²C mode (this is the default mode): SCL and SDA.
-These should be connected to an I²C bus operating at the same logic level as VIN.
-These pins are connected to built-in level-shifters that make them safe to use at voltages over 3.3 V.
+These pins are connected to built-in level-shifters that make them safe to use at voltages over 3.3 V; they should be connected to an I²C bus operating at the same logic level as VIN.
+The remaining pins are connected to level-shifters on the board and are 5V-tolerant, but our 4-channel bidirectional logic level shifter can be used externally with those pins to achieve the same effect.

 To use the L3GD20H in SPI mode, four logic connections are typically used: SPC, SDI, SDO, and CS.
 These should be connected to an SPI bus operating at the same logic level as VIN.
 The SPI interface operates in 4-wire mode by default, with SDI and SDO on separate pins, but it can be configured to use 3-wire mode so that SDO shares a pin with SDI.